 On July 4 that year, the New York Giants called him and Monte Irvin up from the Giants’ Jersey City farm club.
 Thompson received $2,500 over the league minimum of $5,000.
-By signing with the Giants, Thompson earned a unique place in baseball as the first Black to play in the National and American leagues.
-He also appeared with Cleveland Indians Larry Doby in an August 9 doubleheader, making it the first time Black players of opposing teams appear on the field.
+By signing with the Giants, Thompson was the first Black to play in the National and American leagues.
+He also appeared with Cleveland Indians Larry Doby in an August 9 doubleheader, making it the first time Black players of opposing teams appeared on the field.
 Another first occurred when Thompson batted against Dodger Don Newcombe.
 It was the first time in Major League history that a Black pitcher faced a Black batter.

-In the 1951 World Series, he was forced to play right field in place of injured Don Mueller, with Willie Mays and Irvin, creating the first all-Black outfield in Major League history.
+In the 1951 World Series, he was forced to play right field instead of injured Don Mueller, with Willie Mays and Irvin, creating the first all-Black outfield in Major League history.
 Thompson spent the next eight seasons with the Giants, compiling a lifetime batting average of .267.
 In 1957, his contract was sold to the Minnesota Twins of the American Association, where he finished his career.

 Thompson played in two World Series, 1951 and 1954, hitting .364 in the latter Series against the Cleveland Indians.
 Hank Thompson died on September 30, 1969, in Fresno, California.